sophAi/arch_2013/stories/cv.rst

 PROJECT
 -------

-The following softwares were developed by me and can be modified and distributed under GNU License (GPL). **Click on each subtitle will lead you to the corresponding github repositories**.
+The following softwares were developed by me and can be modified and distributed under GNU License (GPL). **Clicking on each subtitle will lead you to the corresponding GitHub repository**.

 `CL-VAF`_
 ~~~~~~~~~~~